 - So, ask questions of your users.
 What do they want?
 What are their fears?

 You can create surveys to that end.
-But your marketing and customer care team should be more than capable of providing some questions.
+But your marketing and customer care team should be more than capable of answering some questions.

 - Afterward, conduct keyword research.